Drawing Beautiful & Imperfect Faces

 It’s time to break out of that safe zone where nothing magical happens for you and your art.
 You CAN learn to draw people.
 It takes learning some skill, some practice, and mostly, the courage to embrace the imperfections in your art, which in the end of course, are what make it astoundingly beautiful.

-That’s why I’ve created a live retreat on drawing beautiful, imperfect faces.
+That’s why I’ve created a self-guided retreat on drawing beautiful, imperfect faces.
 Poignant Portraits is a day-long retreat.
-We meet LIVE on Zoom from 12 – 5pm EST on Friday, January 17th.

 In our retreat, you will: